Music Concerts in Melbourne 2026: Free Midweek Recitals & More

 Morning Melodies at Arts Centre Melbourne — Monthly

-A much-loved series of matinee concerts celebrating Mozart and other great composers.
-Held at the Melbourne Recital Centre, a light and social morning tea is included—tickets from $52.
+The season finale centres on Mozart’s much-loved Piano Concerto No.21, paired with striking 20th-century works that highlight ANAM’s wind and percussion players.
+Held at the Melbourne Recital Centre, a light and social morning tea is included.
+Tickets from $52.
 View Mostly Mozart details.

 Candlelight Concerts — Various Dates & Venues